IBDecodable/IBLinter/README.md

 ## Usage

-You can see all description by `iblinter help`
+You can see all description by `iblinter --help`

 ```
 $ iblinter --help